hassanahamed/cmpt-732/README.md

 ## Overview

-This project was done for SFU's CMPT 732 (Big Data I) course, with the goal of analyzing reader engagement for articles published in the New York Times (NYT).
-This was achieved by using NYT article and comment metadata for the years 2017-2021 to create visualizations to depict metrics and trends related to user engagement.
+This project was done for SFU's CMPT 732 (Big Data I) course, with the goal of

 Notes on how to run the code can be found in RUNNING.md, and a more detailed overview can be found in the project report (under Documents).